-Associate Professor / Sound Culture / Art Management / Department of Communication Design Science / Faculty of Design
+Associate Professor / Sound Culture / Art Management / Department of Acoustic Design / Faculty of Design

 In this paper, an analysis based on Mel-frequency cepstrum coefficient (MFCC) was conducted on room impulse responses produced by different loudspeakers including conventional cone loudspeakers and a Distributed Mode Loudspeaker (DML).

 Histograms of Euclidean distances between MFCC vectors of each impulse response was plotted for each loudspeaker.
 The tail of the histogram which represents the frequency of larger distances was lighter in the histogram of the DML.
 The results imply that the DML can avoid extreme spatial timbre dissimilarity.
 The proposed method introduces concept of timbre uniformity, which could be helpful for designing acoustic spaces..

 |11.||Development and management of training system of Online Technical Listening Training.|